-This short dramatic scene for two actors explores a situation where a husband, MR. CHESTEREFIELD comes back from a trip, only to talk with his neighbor, MRS. CONNORS about his ‘changed’ wife.
+A short dramatic scene for 2 actors.
+MR. CHESTEREFIELD comes back from a trip to talk with MRS. CONNORS about his ‘changed’ wife.
+1 woman, 1 man.

-After discovering a note nailed to his home’s front door, Mr Chesterfield knocks on the door of his nextdoor neighbor, Mrs. Connors.
+Mr Chesterfield knocks on the door of his next-door neighbor, Mrs. Connors.

 Mr. Chesterfield: Good evening, Mrs. Connors.